Consequences of missing your EMIs

 Missing out on your EMIs is known as defaulting on your loan repayments.
 There are two types of defaults based on the number of days past your repayment due date that you haven’t paid the EMIs.

-1. Minor default: This happens if you don’t pay your EMI for up to 90 days.
+1. Minor Default: This happens if you don’t pay your EMI for up to 90 days.
 The consequences of making a minor default may be severe but you can make up for it over a period of time by repaying the overdue amount.

-2. Major default: This happens if you don’t pay your EMI for more than 90 days.
+2. Major Default: This happens if you don’t pay your EMI for more than 90 days.
 When your EMIs are in major default then your loans would be classified under “Non-Performing Assets”.

-Consequences of missing EMI payments
+Consequences of Missing EMI Payments

 Understanding the consequences of missing your EMIs can help you put into perspective the importance of making your repayments on time and keeping your finances on track.